-Current clinical experience with NK cell therapy is predominantly based on cells from haplomatched donors, i.e., at least half of the major Human Leukocyte Antigen ("HLA"), types matched between donor and recipient.
-Our ongoing NKX101 Phase 1 clinical trial evaluated product manufactured from patient specific haplo-related donors and completely unrelated donors (used off the shelf).
-Based on preliminary clinical results, we have moved forward into expansion cohorts and further development of NKX101 using off the shelf product only.
-There is a risk that the early clinical results may not be reflective of future clinical trial results which may require us to re-evaluate HLA matching.
-If it becomes apparent through future preclinical testing or clinical trials that such matching is required, the production of NKX101, NKX019, and our other product candidates as standardized, off-the-shelf products for all patients will not be achievable.
+Prior clinical experience with NK cell therapy has been predominantly based on cells from haplomatched donors, i.e., at least half of the major Human Leukocyte Antigen ("HLA") types matched between donor and recipient.
+Our Phase 1 clinical trials, however, are currently evaluating product candidates manufactured from completely unrelated donors (i.e. used "off-the-shelf").
+There is a risk that our early clinical results from our Phase 1 clinical trials using off-the-shelf NKX019 and NKX101 may not be reflective of future clinical trial results which may require us to re-evaluate HLA matching.
+If it becomes apparent through future preclinical testing or clinical trials that such matching is required, the production of NKX019, NKX101, and our other product candidates as standardized, off-the-shelf products for all patients will not be achievable.
 Instead, we would need to establish an alternative approach for each of our product candidates to achieve coverage of the addressable patient population.

-Furthermore, the killer immunoglobulin-like receptor ("KIR"), is found on the surface of NK cells and recognizes certain HLA types.
-If there is a match between KIR and the HLA type, KIR acts as a natural inhibitor of

-NK activity, thereby serving to prevent immune reactions against an individual's own cells.
-In both NKX101 and NKX019 Phase 1 clinical trials, product is administered regardless of specific KIR phenotype.
+Furthermore, the killer immunoglobulin-like receptor ("KIR") is found on the surface of NK cells and recognizes certain HLA types.
+If there is a match between KIR and the HLA type, KIR acts as a natural inhibitor of NK activity, thereby serving to prevent immune reactions against an individual's own cells.
+In our Phase 1 clinical trials, the product candidate is administered regardless of specific KIR phenotype.
 As we continue our clinical trials, we may discover that retaining a KIR mismatch is required to achieve clinically meaningful activity, and we may need to factor KIR mismatch into the donor and product selection process for patients enrolled in our clinical trials.
 We also continue to analyze for donor characteristics that correlate with clinical activity and we may decide to select for donors to enhance activity of our products in the clinic.

-In addition, tumors are sometimes able to evade detection by naturally occurring NK cells by shedding the NKG2D ligands found on malignant cells.
+In addition, with respect to the development of NKX101 for the treatment of malignancies, tumors are sometimes able to evade detection by naturally occurring NK cells by shedding the NKG2D ligands found on malignant cells.
 While NKX101 has been engineered to resist this shedding mechanism, there can be no guarantee that tumor cells will not retain or regain the ability to shed NKG2D ligand completely despite the presence of NKX101, which would give such tumors a degree of resistance against NKX101.
 If we discover that tumors develop a resistance to NKX101 as a result of such NKG2D ligand shedding, we will need to reengineer NKX101 to counteract this effect, or we may need to change or abandon our development efforts for NKX101.